nextcloud/docker/README.md

 ```

 ## Base version - FPM
 When using the FPM image you need another container that acts as web server on port 80 and proxies the requests to the nextcloud container.
 In this example a simple nginx container is used.
-Like above, a database container is added and the data is stored in docker volumes.
+Like above, a database container is added, the data is stored in docker volumes and **no encryption is applied**.
 The nginx container also need access to static files from your nextcloud installation.
 It gets access to all the volumes mounted to nextcloud via the `volumes_from` option.
 The configuration for nginx is stored in the configuration file `nginx.conf`, that is located next to the docker-compose file and mounted into the container.
 An example can be found in the examples section [here](https://github.com/nextcloud/docker/tree/master/.examples).